Fort Mill, South Carolina

 Fort Mill, also known as Fort Mill Township, is a town in York County, South Carolina, United States.
 It is a suburb of Charlotte, North Carolina.
-As of 2020 census, 24,521 people live inside the town's corporate limits.
+As of the 2020 census, the population of the town was 24,521.
 Some businesses and residents in the Indian Land community of neighboring Lancaster County share a Fort Mill mailing address, but the official town boundary extends only within York County.